jfasch/openheating/README.rst

 apart as far as possible.
 Components on the horizon (or even yet in place; I do not update written material regularly):

-* Sensors all over the place, fancy histograms on a web page.
+* Sensors all over the place, fancy histograms on a web page (done).
 * Switch pumps on and off, based upon temperatures in the heat source and heat sink.
 * A combined heat source which *contains* oil and wood (yay